-As the name implies, the Add-on Auto Updater will automatically apply updates for WordPress and Joomla.
+As the name implies, the Auto Updater will automatically apply updates for WordPress and Joomla.
 This includes both core updates and add-ons (plugins/extensions).

-Here are the main benefits of the Add-on Auto Updater:
+Here are the main benefits of the Auto Updater:

-- You choose the add-ons that will automatically update on a per-site basis.
+- You choose the softwarethat will automatically update on a per-site basis.

 - Once applied, updates will be noted in your site logs.

-- Add-ons can be added/removed from the auto update list as needed.
+- Software can be added/removed from the auto update list as needed.

-- Add-ons can be added to the auto update list for all sites if desired.
+- Software can be added to the auto update list for all sites if desired.

-- Both free and paid add-ons are supported.
+- Core updates, as well as free and paid add-ons, are supported.

 - Automatic updates may be scheduled for convenient times using the Auto Update Scheduler.